Binyamin-Brion/TextureAtlasCreator/README.md

 ## Features

-* Create atlases of arbitary sizes and many different image formats
+* Create atlases of arbitrary sizes and many different image formats
 * Ability to move textures around once placed to optimize available space
 * Specify borders around images within the atlases to deal with issues that pop up when mipmapping texture atlases